malcamal/LostCoins/Others/Modes.md

 Forked from [tp7309](https://github.com/tp7309/TTPassGen)
 # Features

-- generate password use combination、permulation、conditional rules and so on.
+- generate password use combination permulation conditional rules and so on.
 - support all characters or words(from wordlist option) that can make up a password, some built-in charset has been provided, such as lowercase letter list and numeric list.
 - you can specify the order and frequency of each element in the word.
 - simple rule format, and easy to use, rule could be defined similar regex's style.